 Other company or product names mentioned herein may be trademarks or registered trademarks of their respective owners.
 Trademark specifications are subject to change without notice.
-All terms mentioned in this documentation that are known to be trademarks or service marks have been appropriately capitalized to the best of our knowledge; however, VMware cannot attest to the accuracy of all trademark information.
+GemTalk Systems cannot attest to the accuracy of all trademark information.
 Use of a term in this documentation should not be regarded as affecting the validity of any trademark or service mark.

-VMware, Inc. 15220 NW Greenbrier Parkway Suite 150 Beaverton, OR 97006
+GemTalk Systems 15220 NW Greenbrier Parkway Suite 240 Beaverton, OR 97006